 The memory will become free after the call to the length predicate.
 If the lists are not extremely long, the more elegant solution should be preferred.

-- Consider again the for-loop: - for i := 1 to n do writeln(i); - The last call (for I = N+1) probably leaves a choice point behind. - But then the stack frames of all recursive calls are protected, and the memory complexity is linear.
+- Consider again the for-loop:

+- for i := 1 to n do writeln(i);

+- The last call (I = N+1) probably leaves a choice point behind.